-Renowned by runners, walkers, and cyclists for its Greenway, McAlpine Creek Park is home to a 3-acre lake stocked with catfish, bass, and bluegill.
+Renowned by runners, walkers, and those cyclists who love those e-bikes for its Greenway, McAlpine Creek Park is home to a 3-acre lake stocked with catfish, bass, and bluegill.
 There’s a small pier and several bank-side benches.
 Accessible from all sides, there’s plenty of elbow room here to practice your fly-casting!

 #5 Colonel Francis Beatty Park:

 This may be one of the hottest ‘in town’ fishing spots.
 Colonel Francis Beatty Park is 265-acre park.
 It’s by no means massive, but it has plenty of amenities.
 The 20-acre pond is deeper than most at 18 feet, and is stocked with largemouth bass and bluegill.
 Open every day from dawn until dusk.

 If you’re new to the whole fishing thing, you can borrow a rod and reel at a participating Mecklenburg County Park and Rec Nature Center, including Latta Plantation, McDowell, or Reedy Creek.
 Latta Plantation even sells bait, so you’ll have everything you need.
 Call in advance to check for availability, then enjoy the fishing!

 Make sure you have a valid A North Carolina Fishing License before you go.
 You can buy your fishing license online at this link, or call 1-888-248-6834.

 Special thanks to Mecklenburg County Park and Rec’s New Blog for compiling this list.